fortran-lang/webpage/source/community/minibooks.md

 All pages of your mini-book will be contained within this folder.

-The first page of your mini-book should be called `index.md`, so create a new markdown file in your mini-book folder called `index.md`, and add a toc in the following format of all the markdown files:
+The first page of your mini-book should be called `index.md`, so create a new markdown file in your mini-book folder called `index.md`, and add a toc in the following format in all the markdown files:

 ```
 :::{toctree}